Timothy Olyphant as Raylan Givens, proudly old-fashioned Deputy U.S. Marshal

 Raylan’s shirt also has two patch pockets on the chest with mitred corners and button fastening.
 The pockets enhance the military-styled look while decreasing the formality.
 The squared cuffs close with a single button and a gauntlet button further up the sleeve.

 I’ve read that many of Raylan’s shirts are Calvin Klein, but chambray is typically pretty damn comfortable and durable no matter who manufactured it.
 A few years ago, I picked up a very inexpensive chambray shirt from Old Navy that has proved itself season after season.
 The natural pairing with denim and naval origins mean that chambray shirts are typically blue, but other colors have emerged as style continues to evolve.

 Raylan never leaves home without his belt and holster, both brown leather.
 The belt is brown tooled leather with a dulled square clasp.
 His holster is a tan-finished Bianchi Model 59 Special Agent® thumb break paddle holster in full grain leather.
 This particular holster would be #19128, indicating that it fits a 4.49″-barreled (“full size”) Glock pistol for a right-handed shooter.

 Though he shows no outward tendencies of a dedicated sartorialist, Raylan’s preference for brown leather ensures that his belt and boots always match.
-Raylan’s Western-style cowboy boots, which he describes as “fairly new” in the pilot episode, are dark brown cowhide with decorative stitching.
-After doing some digging around, I discovered that Raylan’s boots are custom-made Lucchese ostrich leg boots with calf leather shafts.
+Raylan’s Western-style cowboy boots, which he describes as “fairly new” in the pilot episode, are dark brown anteater with decorative stitching, made by Justin Boots and worn for the first two seasons before Raylan switched to “cigar”-colored ostrich leg Lucchese boots for the third season onward.

 “The Lord of War and Thunder” (Episode 1.05) also offers a rare look of Raylan with his boots off.
 While getting into bed with Ava, he kicks off his boots to reveal a pair of light brown socks.
 Nothing thrilling about this, but it shows that Raylan doesn’t adhere to the “white socks is all I wear” policy of fellow badass cowboy boot-wearer Llewelyn Moss.